integr8ly/walkthroughs/steelthread-0/walkthrough.md

 - username
 - password

-open the Fuse Ignite route and login in to the Fuse Ignite console using the evals@example.com user
+- Open the Fuse Ignite route
+- Login in to the Fuse Ignite console using the evals@example.com user
 - Select connections and create connection
 - Find the AMQP connection and select it.
 - Fill in the Connection URI Field with the a URI that is in the following format  ```amqp://<messagingHost>:5672?amqp.saslMechanisms=PLAIN```